-The Novel Coronavirus (COVID-19) continues to make headlines.
-This new strain of the Coronavirus, which originated in Wuhan, China, has spread to countries around the world.
+The novel coronavirus (COVID-19) continues to make headlines.
+This new strain of the coronavirus, which originated in Wuhan, China, has spread to countries around the world.
 Governments and health authorities are now introducing restrictions and advice to limit the spread of the virus.

-Since our focus here is regarding theme parks, instead of rehashing on what’s going on with the Coronavirus, we’ll provide you information on how it could affect travel to Japan, Hong Kong, and Shanghai (Mainland China), including how to stay safe and what you should do.
+Since our focus here is regarding theme parks, instead of rehashing on what’s going on with COVID-19, we’ll provide you information on how it could affect travel to Japan, Hong Kong, and Shanghai (Mainland China), including how to stay safe and what you should do.
 And finally, how to stay informed.

 The most important advice is to not panic.
 Information is key.

 A gentle reminder that we’re not experts in the field of health.
 I’ll link to resources that will help you stay informed to make the decisions right for you.
 Whenever travelling, always have hand sanitizer and wipes with you.

 As of this writing, many countries are advising to not travel.
 Check with your government website for the latest updates.

 - Mainland China Travel

 - How to stay informed about the Coronavirus

 It’s now known that all the Disney Parks in the world are closing or have closed.
 Here’s a quick list of when these closures are happening or have happened.